projen/projen/API.md

 [github.PullRequestTemplate](#projen-github-pullrequesttemplate)|Template for GitHub pull requests.
 [java.Junit](#projen-java-junit)|*No description*
 [java.MavenCompile](#projen-java-mavencompile)|*No description*
-[java.MavenJar](#projen-java-mavenjar)|Configures a maven project to produce a .jar archive with sources and javadocs.
+[java.MavenPackaging](#projen-java-mavenpackaging)|Configures a maven project to produce a .jar archive with sources and javadocs.
 [java.MavenProject](#projen-java-mavenproject)|*No description*
 [java.MavenSample](#projen-java-mavensample)|*No description*
 [java.Pom](#projen-java-pom)|A Project Object Model or POM is the fundamental unit of work in Maven.